-In 2017 SÚRAO is planning to repair sealing of the vault in the row C and its comprehensive construction and technical overhaul.
+In 2017 SÚRAO has repaired the sealing of the vault in the row C and its comprehensive construction and technical overhaul.
 The plan is to continue monitoring of the status of barriers, with an emphasis on their stability and on sealing and insulation properties.